jverzani/JGUI.jl/README.md

 * `(:symbol, Int)` - text edit with conversion to integer via `parseint`

 The expression can be a Winston plot object or any other object.
-Plot objects are plotted in a display, other objects are displayed as text.
+Plot objects are plotted in a display.

+When using `Qt` (`ENV["Qt"] = true`) one can plot `PyPlot` calls, not `Winston` calls.

 ## A simplified GUI interface

-Though, the `Tk` package provides a relatively easy to learn means to produce GUIs, this package makes provides a small API for creating GUIS that makes it even easier without sacrificing too much.
+Though the `Tk` package provides a relatively easy to learn means to produce GUIs with `tcltk` and `PySide` does the same for `Qt`, this package makes provides a small API for creating GUIS that makes it even easier, though sacrificing a fair amount of flexibility.
 (The `JGUI` interface is primarily concerned with controls, and not things like a canvas widget.)
-The API is written to allow (in theory) other GUI toolkits to be used.

-## Examples

 Here is a simple example where a window has a button which when clicked will destroy the window: